How criminal cases begin: Pleading guilty/not guilty, bail, and name suppression

 - interfere with the operation of the law (prejudice the maintenance of the law) or national security or defence.

-Note: If you are well-known, you won’t necessarily be eligible for name suppression on the basis that you would suffer extreme hardship.
+Note: The fact that a defendant is well-known does not necessarily mean they will be eligible for name suppression on the basis that they would suffer extreme hardship.

 Example: What does extreme hardship mean?

-An employee of two community organisations had stolen a substantial sum of money from her employers.
-She argued that publication of her name would endanger her safety and cause extreme hardship to her, her family and her employer.
-She claimed she would lose her job if her name was published.
+An employee of two community organisations had stolen a substantial sum of money from their employers.
+They argued that publishing their name would endanger their safety and cause extreme hardship to them, their family and their employer.
+They claimed they would lose their job if their name was published.
 The Court of Appeal did not accept this argument.
 It said that “extreme hardship” is a very high test to satisfy – hardship on its own means severe suffering, so extreme hardship must be something beyond the usual hardship and embarrassment associated with the consequences of publication.
-“Undue hardship” then means something more than ordinary hardship but not quite as much as extreme hardship.

 Can a person appeal a decision to refuse name suppression?